multiparty/jiff/demos/array-merge-sort/README.md

-# Bubble Sort Demo
+# Merge Sort Demo

-Description and guide for bubble sort on element-wise sum of input lists with secure MPC.
+Description and guide for merge sort on element-wise summation of input lists with secure MPC.

 ## Protocol
 Each party inputs an array of length n.
-The protocol sums these arrays element-wise, and outputs that summed list, sorted via bubblesort.
+The protocol sums these arrays element-wise, and outputs that summed list, sorted via mergesort.

 ## Running Demo